London Seminary: Overview

 Its name was shortened to London Seminary in September 2016.

+The college is housed in buildings formerly occupied by the Kensit Memorial Bible College, which are still owned by the Kensit Memorial Trust, part of the Protestant Truth Society.

 Pastors' Academy

 The Pastors' Academy (formerly The John Owen Centre for theological study) is an associated organisation situated at London Seminary.
 Puritan Reformed Theological Seminary, USA provides its London-based Master of Theology degree course through the Pastors' Academy.

-The Pastors' Academy also provides advanced classes in Hebrew and Greek, Pastoral support, study projects and breaks, and conferences and study days on theological, Biblical, and ethical topics.
+The Pastors' Academy also provides advanced classes in Hebrew and Greek, Pastoral support, study projects and breaks, and conferences and study days on theological, Biblical, pastoral and ethical topics.